fricciardi/datetime2/docs/index.rst

 =========================

 The definition of a moment in history is independent from the way it is represented in different cultures.
-There are indeed many calendars in which the same day is represented in different ways.
+Indeed the same day is represented in different ways by different calendars.
 The :mod:`datetime2` module detaches operations on date and time objects from their representation, and allows to add other representations at run time.
 The module does all this in an efficient and syntactically clear way.

 We can create a date object by calling the relevant access attribute of the base class :class:`Date`: